santacodes/dotfiles/README.md

 cd suckless/dmenu
 sudo make clean install
 ```
+To get the appropriate statuses in the status bar, copy the binary files from `.local/bin` of this repository to your `.local/bin` folder.

 Once dwm and dmenu are installed you can start a dwm instance on the `x server` using
 ```bash
 startx